Central Institution for Meteorology and Geodynamics: History

-In 23 July 1851 Emperor Franz Joseph approved the establishment of "a central institution for meteorological and magnetic observations", the Central Institution for Meteorology and Earth Magnetism, which dates back to an initiative of the Austrian Academy of Sciences.
-This sent the request in 1848 to Karl Kreil, director of the observatory at Prague, and full member of the Academy, a meteorological observation system for the Austrian monarchy designing.
+On 23 July 1851 Emperor Franz Joseph approved the establishment of "a central institution for meteorological and magnetic observations", the Central Institution for Meteorology and Earth Magnetism, which dates back to an initiative of the Austrian Academy of Sciences.
+This sent the request in 1848 to Karl Kreil, director of the observatory at Prague, and full member of the academy, a meteorological observation system for the Austrian monarchy designing.

 Karl Kreil (1798–1862) became the first director of the newly founded Central Institution of Wieden, and also professor of physics at the University of Vienna.
 This personal union between one hand and Director of University Teachers on the other, remained to this day and lasting influence on the scientific research at the Central Institution.
 Kreil set up a meteorological observation system for the entire territory of the Austrian monarchy and carried out for this also the first country geomagnetic recording.
 1865, began at the Central Institution with the publication of a daily weather map.
 Karl Jelinek succeeded him.

 1872 moved to Central, in the new and final quarters of the Hohe Warte in Vienna Dobling which Henry Ferstel built.
 A year later, in 1873, the Central Institution organized the first international meteorological congress in Vienna, founded the International Meteorological Organization (IMO) as a precursor of the World Meteorological Organization (WMO).

 In 1877 the output of daily telegraphic weather reports carried out, with a synoptic map and the forecast for the next day.
 The new report contained the morning of 60 observation stations from all over Europe, including 24 domestic ones.